-... has belied the action-reaction theory of the arms race which holds that the Soviet military build-up is always a response to increases in American defense spending.56 necessary for a deterrent capability87 and complemented their strategic offensive capabilities with the development of massive strategic defenses.
+... has belied the action-reaction theory of the arms race which holds that the Soviet military build-up is always a response to increases in American defense spending.56

 Unilateral US restraint during the 1970s, which was tantamount to a freeze, was not met with similar Soviet restraint.
-On the contrary, the Soviets built far greater numbers of ICBMs than would be
+On the contrary, the Soviets built far greater numbers of ICBMs than would be necessary for a deterrent capability57 and complemented their strategic offensive capabilities with the development of massive strategic defenses.

-The new generation of Soviet ICBMs was specifically designed to attack US missile silos and allows Soviet planners to envision a nuclear confrontation in which they probe US resolve to retaliate by attacking a smaller and smaller subset of our military forces while US options for retaliation are limited.58 In the same period, the Soviets deployed mobile SS20 theater nuclear missiles to decouple US nuclear weapons in NATO from this country's strategic ballistic missiles.
+The new generation of Soviet ICBMs was specifically designed to attack US missile silos and allows Soviet planners to envision a nuclear confrontation in which they probe US resolve to retaliate by attacking a smaller and smaller subset of our military forces while US options for retaliation are limited.58 In the same period, the Soviets deployed mobile SS20 theater nuclear missiles to decouple US nuclear weapons in NAT'O from this country's strategic ballistic missiles.
 The inescapable conclusion is that the Soviets are bent on achieving true strategic superiority which they can then exploit to achieve their political, economic and geostrategic aims.